ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 `number`

 This is the number of the genesis block.
-It is usually set to `0x0`.
+This required to be `0x0` for the genesis.
+Otherwise it will error.

 ### Genesis Examples